coala/coala/docs/Developers/Newcomers_Guide.rst

 But before joining the community, here are few things that you should keep in mind.

+  * Only log into Gitter using your GitHub account and not your Twitter account since the Gitter bot `corobo` identifies each user from their GitHub username which makes it possible to automate certain tasks such as asking the bot to assign an issue to your profile.
   * Don't @-mention or private message people, unless its utterly important.
     @ mentions generate notifications on the various gitter clients the user may be signed into, you might even wake someone on the other side of the